 On the opposite spectrum, we have a variety of visual mockup/wireframe tools to quickly build a prototype of your desired graphical interface.
 But those don’t include any kind of code-generation capabilities.
 Therefore, you enter a vicious cycle where “the designer prepares an app design, hands it off to the developer who manually codes each screen.
 This is where the back and forth starts (colors, responsive layouts, buttons, animations…).
 In some cases, this process can take weeks or months” (taken from here).

 To fix this situation, a few design-to-code tools started to appear.
 For instance, Supernova takes Sketch designs and transforms them into ready-to-use native UI code.
 Yotako also aims to help you in a smooth transition from design to code, being able to import a variety of design formats.
 Anima, with its 10M USD in funding, is for sure one of the big players in this area.

-But, as in many other fields, the arrival of the new AI era has boosted the number and functionality of these tools (note that, for the same reason, most are still in early/exploratory stages).
+But, as in many other fields, the arrival of the new AI era has boosted the number and functionality of these tools.
 The promise of these tools is that they can use as the input of the UI code generation process screenshots and even handmade sketches.
-Thanks to the use of deep learning technologies to recognize the interface elements in the images, they can grasp the desired UI and generate the code that will mimic that design (either by going from the rough sketch to a “formal” wireframe or by directly generating the code).
-Let’s see some of these tools / approaches
+Thanks to the use of deep learning technologies to recognize the interface elements in the images, they’re able to grasp the desired UI and generate the code that will mimic that design (either by going from the rough sketch to a “formal” wireframe or by directly generating the code).
+Let’s see some of these tools / approaches.

 AirBnB Sketching Interfaces